TaskHawk Systems

 Kevros

-Operational enforcement
+Operational boundaries

 Verification artifacts, hash-chain checks, formal models, and procurement support material maintained as part of the product discipline.